fapapa/fapapa.github.io/resume.md

 ### Catering Manager, 2004—present

-**Stack**: Ruby on Rails 5.2, Javascript, jQuery, HTML5, CSS3, AWS, Digital Ocean, Docker, PostgreSQL, Ubuntu Server
+**Stack**: Ruby on Rails 5.2, JavaScript, jQuery, HTML5, CSS3, AWS, Digital Ocean, Docker, PostgreSQL, Ubuntu Server

-**Private repo; please contact me for access.** Catering Manager is a real-world application, in production use today, used by Orlando's catering and La Perla Ballroom, which generates customer-facing quotes (in .pdf format), books and tracks events, and is used by staff for organizing events.
+**Private repo; please contact me for access.** Catering Manager is a real-world application, in production use today, used by Orlando's catering and La Perla Ballroom, which generates customer-facing quotes (in PDF format), books and tracks events, and is used by staff for organizing events.

 ### [Scheduler](https://github.com/fapapa/scheduler), November 2019